botjagwar/botjagwar/readme.md

 ### Mandatory
 - Linux-like environment (if you're on Windows, WSL will do)
-- Python 3.10 (pip is used for requirements) or later versions.
-It can work on earlier versions of Python 3, but their compatibility with those earlier versions is no longer being tested.
+- Python 3.9, 3.10, 3.11 or 3.12. `pip` is used for requirements It can work on later or earlier versions of Python 3, but their compatibility with those earlier versions is not tested.
 - PostgreSQL 11 server or later versions, used with psycopg2
+ - Create a database for botjagwar to populate
-- HAProxy, used for the NLLB inference server
+- HAProxy, used for the NLLB inference server and to load balance between `entry_translator` instances.
-- Supervisor, to manage the services
+- Supervisor, to manage the load balancer and other services
-- PostgREST, used for `entry_translator`
+- PostgREST, used for `entry_translator
+ - Change the configuration in `conf/config.ini` with appropriate credentials to point to the database for botjagwar
 - Pywikibot, to access Wiktionary through its API
+- RabbitMQ
+- Redis server

 ### Optional
 - Screen, to run the services in the background